thutt/build-tool-comparator/README.md

    reduces the mental load needed to understand the how a produced is produced is reduced.

- o Little time spent executing build tool
+ - Little time spent executing build tool

    The build tool needs to read the product specification, construct a DAG and execute rules to turn sources into artifacts.